-This Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking (the "Plan") applies to properties funded by Minnesota Housing Finance Agency ("Minnesota Housing") through the Section 811 PRAC program ("Covered Properties").
-This Plan implements pertinent provisions of the Violence Against Women Act (VAWA) and related provisions of the 811 regulations at 24 C.F.R. part 891.
+This Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking (the "Plan") applies to properties funded by Minnesota Housing Finance Agency ("Minnesota Housing") through the Home Investments Partnerships (HOME) program or National Housing Trust Fund (NHTF) program, which the date of funding commitment is on or after December 16, 2016 ("Covered Properties").
+This Plan implements pertinent provisions of the Violence Against Women Act (VAWA) and related provisions of the HOME and NHTF regulations at C.F.R. parts 92 and 93.

 This Plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This Plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD).
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD).